Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Mean field theory for superconductivity and exciton condensation

+To calculate the enhancement of the quantum metric contribution due to the superfluid weight, the detailed values of the parameters $V_0$ and $\omega_c$ are not important as long as they return the correct value of $T_c$, i.e., of the amplitude of the superconducting order parameter $\Delta$.
+We estimate $\omega_c \sim \hbar v_s k_{F}$, where $v_{s} \sim 1 \times 10^6$ cm/s is the phonon sound velocity in graphene \cite{PhysRevB.105.L100503} and determine the value of $V_{0}$ which corresponds to the experimentally measured value of $T_c$ \cite{BLGsuperconductivity}.
+Considering that for $n\sim 6\times 10^{11}{\rm cm}^{-2}$, and $m=50$~meV, the experimentally measured $T_c$ is $\sim 30$~mK, and $\omega_c \sim 1$ meV we find $V_0=908\;{\rm meV\cdot nm^2}$.
+This value is similar in magnitude to the phonon-mediated attractive interaction estimate in Ref.~\cite{PhysRevB.105.L100503}.

-The order parameter exhibits exponential growth, as indicated in Fig.~\ref{SCgapplot} a) and b) for $m \sim 0 -50$ meV.
+The order parameter grows exponentially with $m$ for $m \sim 0 -50$ meV, as shown in Fig.~\ref{SCgapplot} (a) and (b).
 It then increases linearly for higher values of the mass term.
 This enhancement results from the large density of states at low values of $n$.
-For $m=0$, the density of states in bilayer graphene is constant.
-Therefore, $ \Delta $ has no dependence on the Fermi energy.
-However, when $m \neq 0$ at lower values of densities, there is a large density of states, resulting in an enhancement of the order parameter, as indicated in different line cuts in Fig.~\ref{SCgapplot} b).
-The full phase diagram as a function of the mass $m$ and the two-dimensional density $n$ is plotted in Fig.~\ref{SCgapplot} a).
+For $m=0$, the density of states in BLG is constant.
+Therefore, $ \Delta $ has no dependence on the carrier density $n$.
+However, when $m \neq 0$ at lower values of densities, there is a large density of states, resulting in an enhancement of the order parameter, as indicated in different line cuts in Fig.~\ref{SCgapplot} (b).
+The full phase diagram as a function of the mass $m$ and the two-dimensional density $n$ is plotted in Fig.~\ref{SCgapplot} (a).
 Next, we study the exciton gap in bilayer exciton condensates, which shows different behavior from the superconducting gap due to the long-range nature of the attractive interaction.